carlssonk/terraform-aws-infra/bootstrap/README.md

 Replace `ENVIRONMENT` with your environment (same as branch name and repo environment)

-> If you're using this terraform config in another repository, you also need to replace `carlssonk` with your organization name

-> If you're using another region than `eu-north-1` it also needs to be replaced
+> These may need to be changed based on your variables in the workflow files: `carlssonk`, `eu-north-1`, `terraform-state-bucket`, `terraform-lock-table`

 ```json
 {